fjhickernell/MCM-2025-Program/preprocess/README.md

 	- Choi has two sessions, each with two parts.
 Currently, there is only one part, and the part number "Part I" is missing.
 Two Part II sessions are added.
 	- Jing Dong's session is added.
 	- Missing time for RECEPTION and BANQUET — DONE.
-	- <mark>Parallel talks on Friday in the schedule has only 1.5 hours as opposed to 2 hours for 4 talks.
-May need to move sessions with 4 talks.</mark>
+	- Parallel talks on Friday in the schedule has only 1.5 hours as opposed to 2 hours for 4 talks.
+May need to move sessions with 4 talks. — DONE.
 * [Plenary Talk Abstracts](https://github.com/fjhickernell/MCM-2025-Program/blob/main/preprocess/input/plenary_abstracts.csv):
 * [Special Session Submissions](https://github.com/fjhickernell/MCM-2025-Program/blob/main/preprocess/input/special_session_submissions.csv):
 	- The last row contains only "SCHEDULED (by Nathan Kirk)" — this row is removed programmatically by SC.